Awilum/awilum/README.md

 ▣ **Computer Engineering** · CUNT · 2006 - 2010<br>
 During my studies in the "Computer Engineering (System Programmer)" program at Central Ukrainian National Technical University, from September 2006 to September 2010, I acquired extensive skills in the field of information technology and programming.
 My educational path was aimed at developing a deep technical understanding and practical skills, providing me with a strong foundation for a successful career in IT.

 My education included the study of programming languages such as C, C++, and ASM86, expanding my technical arsenal and ensuring a profound understanding of system programming.
-I also gained experience working with the Linux operating system, which gave me insights into the principles of operation and administration in an open-source environment.
+I also gained experience working with the Linux operating system, which gave me insights into the principles of operation and administration in an open-source environment.<br>
-⇢ **Skills:** C/C++, Object Pascal, Delphi, ASM86, CISCO, PHP, HTML, CSS, JavaScript, SQL<br>
+<b>Skills:</b> C/C++, Object Pascal, Delphi, ASM86, CISCO, PHP, HTML, CSS, JavaScript, SQL<br>

 <hr>